AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Asynchronous Block Storage Replication/Delete a replication relationship to make a secondary disk available.md

 ## Step 1: Stop a replication relationship

-When a replication relationship is in the **Active** \(`active`\) state, you can stop the relationship.
+You can stop a replication relationship when it is in the **Activated** \(`active`\) state.

-1. Go to the Asynchronous Block Storage Replication page.
+1. Go to the Asynchronous replication of cloud disks page.

     1. Log on to the [ECS console](https://ecs.console.aliyun.com).

     2. In the left-side navigation pane, choose **Storage & Snapshots** \> **Asynchronous Replication Relationship**.

+    3. In the top navigation bar, select a region.

-2. Find the replication relationship that you want to stop and click **Stop** in the Actions column.
+2. Find the replication relationship that you want to stop and click **Stop** in the Operation column.

 ## Step 2: Delete the replication relationship

-After the replication relationship is stopped, it is in the **Paused** \(`paused`\) state.
+After the replication relationship is stopped, it is in the **Suspended** \(`paused`\) state.
 You can delete the replication relationship.

 1. In the left-side navigation pane, choose **Storage & Snapshots** \> **Asynchronous Replication Relationship**.

-2. Find the replication relationship that is stopped and click **Delete** in the Actions column.
+2. Find the replication relationship that is stopped and click **Delete** in the Operation column.

 3. In the message that appears, click **OK**.